NicoPANW/Contrail_Cookbook/docs/index.md

 ![Screenshot](img/virtual_networks/VR-ECMP-VN-source.png)

 Below is a TCPdump of the vSRX_3 VMI.
-We can notice that two ssh sessions were initiated and each time vSRX_5 that has mac@ 02:8c:4d:c0:0a:d8 answred (same test was repeated with many connections for verification purpose)
+We can notice that two ssh sessions were initiated and each time vSRX_5 that has mac@ 02:8c:4d:c0:0a:d8 answered (same test was repeated with many connections for verification purpose)

 ![Screenshot](img/virtual_networks/VR-ECMP-VN-source-result.png)